intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/workingwithimages.md

 ```
 ### Train with ImageSet

-You can use ImageSet to train Zoo Keras model with ImageSet.
-Then call `fit` method to let Analytics Zoo train the model.
+You can train Zoo Keras model with ImageSet.
+Just call `fit` method to let Analytics Zoo train the model.

 **Python example:**